jianzhi-1/math-ucb/fa21-h110/README.md

   - \[Corollary] The minimal polynomial divides the characteristic polynomial (since *P(A) = 0* for characteristic polynomial)

 #### Jordan Canonical Form
 - The algebraic multiplicity of each eigenvalues give the size of the corresponding Jordan block.
+- The Jordan blocks are independent of each other.

 #### Minkowski-Hasse Theorem (*𝕂 = ℚ* or *𝕂 = ℤ<sub>p</sub>*)